-Under the No-Action Alternative, the proposed GT facility site would be maintained as an undeveloped site, and there would be no effect on hazardous waste or materials management.
+Under the No-Action Alternative, the proposed GT facility site would be maintained as an undeveloped site.
+There would be no waste oils, oily waste, or battery waste associated with the operation of construction equipment or machinery.
+A double-walled diesel tank would not be placed on the site, and no pesticides would be applied for operation and maintenance of the GT facility.
+Therefore, the No-Action Alternative would have no effect on hazardous waste or materials management.